TUPE Business Transfer Services

 - The Duty to Inform and Consult

 Karin Henson is an expert UK employment law solicitor

 TUPE can apply to employers of all sizes from the sole trader employing one part-time member of staff to multinational corporations.
 It covers an enormous number of different business transactions and, if it isn’t followed correctly, you could be left with significant liabilities.

-To speak to a specialist in TUPE regulations contact our Employment Law Specialist, Karin Henson on 0121 392 7479 or please complete our online enquiry form.
+To speak to a specialist in TUPE regulations contact our Employment Law Specialist, Karin Henson on 0121 392 7479, or please complete our online inquiry form.